 Following the Medellin kingpin’s death, Casa Malca remained abandoned for years falling into a state of major disrepair.
 But in 2012, the mansion was taken over and renovated by world renowned, New York-based art dealer Lio Lamca, who converted the former drug den into a boutique hotel.

-When you’re a international drug lord, you need to travel in style as well as travelling in speed, so what better to get than your own private jet?
+When you’re an international drug lord, you need to travel in style as well as travelling in speed, so what better way to get around than your own private jet?
 Not satisfied with any old jet, Pablo Escobar bought a top of the range Learjet to help him get around.